 The first period of prostate growth is considered to be the stage associated with age-related changes, confined to puberty and increased secretion of androgens in the testes.
 This removes the prostate from the state of prepubertal rest, and starts the growth process, which takes place before acquiring the normal size characteristic of a healthy and functional gland of an adult.
 At the beginning and middle of adulthood, the prostate gland does not change parameters, despite the constantly high levels of androgens in the body.
 However, if androgens are blocked, then the prostate in a mature man will decrease in size.
 This can happen by castration, or even 5-AR blockade (recall that DHT is an active androgen in the prostate gland).

 As a man grows up, the second stage of growth often begins.
 This growth is considered benign prostatic hypertrophy (BPH) and occurs at a different hormonal level than regular growth during development.
-The fact that the presence of high estrogen / androgen is found in older men is largely associated with the development of BPH.
+The fact that the presence of high oestrogen and androgen level is found in older men is largely associated with the development of BPH.
 Experimental studies have shown that androgens with saturated A rings (coupled with DHT) are unable to return the prostate to its original state of hypertrophy.
 These compounds do not aromatize.
 On the other hand, aromatization of androgens, such as testosterone or androstenedione, can induce hyperplastic changes in the prostate gland of monkeys, but these effects are the opposite of the addition of an aromatase inhibitor.
-Thus, estrogen is obviously a causative factor in BPH.
-Or, perhaps more precisely, estrogen in the presence of a certain amount of androgen.
+Thus, oestrogen is obviously a causative factor in BPH.
+Or, perhaps more precisely, oestrogen in the presence of a certain amount of androgen.

-This may not be news for you, but I’m sure very few of you know that DHT can actually be used to treat BPH!
-This occurs by replacing testosterone, resulting in a decrease in the amount of estrogen in the body.
+This may not be news for you, but we are sure very few of you know that DHT can actually be used to treat BPH!
+This occurs by replacing testosterone, resulting in a decrease in the amount of oestrogen in the body.